Introduction to Permaculture

 Permaculture farming tries to look at a piece of land in a holistic manner, integrating every animal and plant living on it, and combining that with social structures designed to foster long-lasting agriculture as well.
 Each element of a food cycle is broken down into what it requires and what it contributes, and then each element is pieced together to form a dynamically self-sufficient whole.

-Here are few principles of permaculture as described by David Holmgren:
+Here are a few principles of permaculture as described by David Holmgren:

 - Observe and interact – by taking the time to engage with nature we can design solutions that suit our particular situation